zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Vern says, “All right (okay).
 We need lumber for the n ew fence.”
 “Lumber” (lumber) are pieces of wood that have been cut usually i n standard (or very common) sizes that you use for building things.
 So, if yo u are going to put up a fence between you and your neighbor, you would buy some “ lumber,” long pieces of wood that you would use to build your fence.
 Vern says, “I’ll go to the building materials department.”
 The “building mater ials department” is the part of a home improvement store that sells things like wood, o r things to put on your roof, or the floor; things that you would use to build  things, especially houses or other buildings.

 Paige says, “What about the pipes and fixtures we need for the bathroom?”
 A “pipe” (pipe) is a long, round, piece of plastic or met al that’s usually used to carry water from one part of the house to another.
 A “fixt ure” is something – anything that you attach to the wall of a home or to the ceilin g of the home.
 It’s something that you would leave when you sell the house; it’s perma nently attached, that is, to the wall or to the ceiling of your house.
 Paige says,  “Can you go to the plumbing department for those, while I go to the har dware department for the tools?”
 The “plumbing department” is the part of the  home improvement store that sells things related to how water is used in your h ome.
 So, toilets and showers and pipes; all of these would be sold in the pl umbing department.
 The “hardware department” is the part of the store that se lls tools and things you need to make things.
 Hammers, nails, screws; these are al l things found in a hardware department.
 “Tools” are things you use usuall y to do something else, and they’re usually some things that are held in your han d.
-It’s a general term referring to things like hammers, saws, screwdrivers; all o f these are tools.
+It’s a general term referring to things like hammers, saws, screwdrivers; all of these are tools.
 “Tool” has a couple of different meanings in English; take a lo ok at the Learning Guide for some additional explanations.

 Vern says, “Okay, I can do that, but aren’t you feeling t ired already?
 I know I am.”
 Vern is already feeling tired.
 Paige says, “Come  on (meaning let’s go).
 How are we supposed to be weekend warriors if we can’t e ven do some simple shopping?”
 A “weekend warrior” is someone who works a lo t on their house on